 Instagram – or ‘beautygram’, as I like to call it – is brimming with shots and stories of the latest beauty tools.
 However, the fact is that beauty devices have been around for decades, far longer than the social media app itself.
-Most notably, hair styling tools and hair removal devices such as epilators have donned bathroom cabinets for years.
+Most notably, hair cutting and styling tools, like that Japanese steel hair scissors, and hair removal devices such as epilators have donned bathroom cabinets for years.
 But in recent times we have seen a surge of skincare devices being released which promise salon results at home and which also happen to be oh-so-Instagramable.

 Why are these so on trend at the moment?
 Is it just a fad?
 Or are people simply embracing these new tools because they are so very effective?
 Is it also just a coincidence that they happen to be so expertly marketed and beautifully packaged?